rufus173/sfs/README.md

 ## todo:

-Create a page allocator function
-Add the creation of a root inode to the mkfs.sfs tool
+Add the creation of a root inode to the mkfs.sfs tool finnish the update_inode_header function and make a corresponding read_inode_header function

 The filesystem is split into 1024 byte pages: